sycodes95/polyglot-pal/README.md

 It's completely free at the moment, just login with a google account and try it out!

-Or check my demo video of the application here : https://www.youtube.com/watch?v=7dYVyEES1fU
+Or if you're the type that thinks I'll use your email address for unholy purposes, check my demo video of the application here : https://www.youtube.com/watch?v=7dYVyEES1fU

 ## Tech Stack